 “The jungle shows us what we really are”

-Greg McLean’s 2017 Australian biographical survival drama/ psychological thriller is based on the true story of Israeli adventurer Yossi Ghinsberg’s 1981 journey into the Amazon forest, as outlined in his 2006 autobiographical book Jungle: A Harrowing True Story of Survival.
+Jungle, Greg McLean’s 2017 Australian biographical survival drama film, is based on the true story of Israeli adventurer Yossi Ghinsberg’s 1981 journey into the Amazon forest, as outlined in his 2006 autobiographical book Jungle: A Harrowing True Story of Survival.
 His story was also featured in the Discovery Channel documentary series I Shouldn’t Be Alive.

 The film shows Yossi Ghinsberg (Daniel Radcliffe) and his two companions, Kevin (Alex Russell) and Marcus (Joel Jackson), as they are lured into the Amazon by an experienced explorer, Karl (Thomas Kretschmann).
 The strenuous journey and hostile environment quickly start to test the limits of their physical and mental prowess, tearing alliances apart.